ankitaa1/TestRepo/README.md

 Steps For suitable Run:
-1. Download all files in the directory and save.
+1. Download all files from the repository.
 2. Ensure that all the files must be at the same level directory.
-3. Run .html file in your respective browser.
+3. Run game.html file.

 Have Fun!!